LSEG-API-Samples/FileNoti.Message.Distribution.Tools/README.md

 ### Access to the RDP with the your desire CFS file permission

 This project uses RDP access credentials with the CFS file permission.
+You need both RDP User-ID (email base) and Machine-ID (GE-A-XXXXX) user types.

+- **User-ID**: Identifier for user allowing access to contracted content and APIs on the API Playground page (https://apidocs.refinitiv.com/Apps/ApiDocs) or Bulk UI via Workspace/Eikon Desktop.
+It normally is email address of user (example: sample@lseg.com).
+- **Machine ID**:  Identifier for machine allowing access and run this tool or any automate applications.
+It normally is a username with "GE-A-XXXXXXXX" format.

+Please see more detail about how to setup your RDP User-ID and Machine-ID from the [Getting Started with Refinitiv Data Platform](https://developers.lseg.com/en/article-catalog/article/getting-start-with-refinitiv-data-platform) article.

-Please contact your LSEG representative to help you with the RDP account and services.
+You can contact your LSEG representative to help you with the RDP account and services.

 ### Internet Access